TpdeaX/ScrollAnyInput-Geode/about.md

-# Volume Scroll Wheel
+# Scroll Any Input

-Code ported to geode and it's epic, simply change the volume using the mouse scroll, press alt to change the background music volume, and alt + shift to change the game effects volume.
+GD Mod that allows you to use the scroll wheel on any numeric input (Credits to hjfod for the code.)